Tony-Gagliardi/L4D/README.md

 In the event of a finale rescue vehicle glitch the half will be replayed following a restart round.
 If necessary the final scores will be calculated manually.

+### 8.2 General Glitches

+Should any significant, game-impacting glitch occur, the half will be replayed following a restart round.
+If necessary, the final scores will be calculated manually.
+Examples of significant, game-impacting glitches include:
+    A. Server crash
+    B. Unexplained survivor death
+    C. Unexplained tank death

+ The tournament director reserves the right to make rulings on game glitches not listed here on the basis of fair play and best judgement.

 ## Section 9: Competitive Integrity